chantastic/react-suspense-course/src/lessons/114/README.md

 # Avoid this Common Suspense Gotcha by Reading Data From Components

+Suspense can have an unfriendly learning curve.
+Components with suspended content need a component boundary.
+Resource reads can't happen in the same component as the `Suspense` and error boundaries components.

+When you have your Suspense and error boundary components in place but still get errors about them absence, you probably need to move a `read()` call into a component.

 ## Exercise

 Suspense Gotcha: read() has to be called inside a component